 Let’s have a look at the evidence …

 Does Vegan Cheese Cause Constipation?In a word … no. Vegan cheese is extremely unlikely to cause constipation.
 Most of the ingredients in the majority of products available have the opposite effect on the digestive system.
-I’ve laid out the evidence below …
+We’ve looked closely at the constituents of a popular vegan cheese below …

 How we’ve moved on!